1912 United States presidential election in California

 The 1912 United States presidential election in California took place on November 5, 1912, as part of the 1912 United States presidential election.
 State voters chose 13 representatives, or electors, to the Electoral College, who voted for president and vice president.
+Theodore Roosevelt received 11 electors by winning 174 more votes than Woodrow Wilson, who received 2 electors.
+This was the closest presidential election in California history.

 California narrowly voted for the Progressive Party nominee, former president Theodore Roosevelt, over the Democratic nominee, New Jersey Governor Woodrow Wilson, though two electors cast their votes for Wilson.
 Although Roosevelt was the candidate of the “Bull Moose” Progressive Party nationally, in California and South Dakota he gained the support of the state Republican Party and acquired the "Republican" line, whilst the incumbent, and national GOP nominee William Howard Taft did not appear on the ballot and was a write-in candidate.
 (Note: Other incumbent Presidents not on the ballot in all states have been Benjamin Harrison in Florida in 1892, Taft in South Dakota during this 1912 election, Harry S. Truman in Alabama in 1948, and Lyndon B. Johnson also in Alabama in 1964.)
 Roosevelt's running mate was incumbent Governor of California Hiram Johnson.